SaneMethod/vpubsub/ReadMe.md

 #### What are my import options?

-As for imports, you can choose between importing from `vpubsub`, which expects `lodash-es` as a peer dependency but doesn't bake in the parts it needs; or you can import from `vpubsub.full` which bakes in just those bits of `lodash-es` that it relies on.
+As for imports, you can choose between importing from `vpubsub`, which expects `lodash-es` as a peer dependency but doesn't bake in the parts it needs; or you can import from `"vpubsub/dist/vpubsub.full.js"` which bakes in just those bits of `lodash-es` that it relies on.